ilios/user-guide/courses-and-sessions/sessions/independent-learning-module-ilm.md

 ![](../../.gitbook/assets/ilm\_screen4.png)

 As mentioned elsewhere, these linked ILM's appear in the top portion of the Week At A Glance.
-If you are viewing the Calendar, the linked ILM's will appear below the actual calendar.&#x20;
+If you are viewing the Calendar, the linked ILM's will appear below the actual calendar.

 Here is a filtered view from Courses and Sessions showing how this looks from that perspective.